TimTProd/esphome-mi-smart-humidifier-2/README.md

 # Flashing ESPHome Firmware on Xiaomi Mi Smart Humidifier 2 (MJJSQ05DY)

 This guide describes how to flash [ESPHome](https://esphome.io/) firmware onto the Xiaomi **Mi Smart Humidifier 2** (model `MJJSQ05DY`).
+The model has a proprietary Xiaomi wifi module `MHCWB4P-B`.

 ---